aptech/docs/docs/CR-AmericanBSCall.rst

 Purpose
 ----------------
-Prices American call options using Black, Scholes, and Merton method.
+Prices American call options using the Black, Scholes, and Merton method.

 Format
 ----------------